-In addition, the NMFS-SWFSC is developing bioenergetics models that characterize effects of temperature growth and survival across multiple life stages on winter-run Chinook salmon.
-Once finalized, this information shall be incorporated into Sacramento River temperature management to better understand the effects to juvenile winter-run Chinook salmon survival.
+In addition, the NMFS-SWFSC is developing bioenergetics models that characterize effects of temperature on growth and survival across multiple life stages of winter-run Chinook salmon.
+Once finalized, this information will be incorporated into Sacramento River temperature management to better understand the effects to juvenile winter-run Chinook salmon survival.